 Side effects are most common during the first four to six weeks you are taking a new HIV medication.
 After your body gets used to the new drug, the side effects usually get better or go away.
 Other side effects may show up later or last longer.
 There may also be long-term side effects we do not know about yet.
 Many of the HIV drugs have not been on the market long enough for us to know all the possible long-term effects.

 Each HIV drug comes with information on its most common side effects.
 It can help to read this information.
-However, remember that this information lists side effects you might experience, not side effects you will experience.
+If you read the package insert provided by the drug manufacturer, the list of possible side effects can be very long and detailed.
+For some, reading through that list can be downright scary.
+However, it is important to remember that this information lists side effects you might experience, not side effects you will experience.
 While all HIV drugs can cause side effects, not everyone will experience every side effect of each drug, and not everyone will experience the side effect(s) the same way.

 Speak to your health care provider about side effects before starting a new treatment.
 It will help if you know what to expect and how to handle any problems that arise.
 Some important points:

-Whether your side effects are considered mild or serious, if they are getting in the way of you taking your HIV drugs (see TWP info sheet on adherence), they are a very important concern.
-If you do experience side effects, do not just stop taking your medication.
+Whether your side effects are considered mild or serious, if they are getting in the way of you taking your HIV drugs (see our article on adherence), they are a very important concern.
+If you do experience side effects, it is important that you not stop taking your medication on your own.
 Talk to your health care provider, who will help you by suggesting ways to address the side effect directly, changing the dose of the drug, or switching drugs.

 Although the total number of side effects among people on HIV drugs does not differ a lot between men and women, some side effects (listed below) appear to be more common in women living with HIV (HIV+) than in men.